Alear1/Mobile-Satellite-Tracking-Ground-Station/readme.md

 -new antenna adapters

+-Add a temperature sensor (for now we have the infrared temperature sensors)

 -(software) create more data in struct for data passing, specifically for current state

 -(software) connect LCD and buttons to remote control nano for direct interaction with system